AVMf/avmf/README.md

 java class org.avmframework.examples.GenerateInputData testobject branch [search] ``

-where "testobject" is one of `Calendar`, `Line` or `Triangle`, branch is a branch ID to generate test data for, and search is the variable search to use (i.e., `GeometricSearch` or `LatticeSearch`, as `IteratedPatternSearch` is the default).
+where `testobject` is one of `Calendar`, `Line` or `Triangle`, `branch` is a branch ID to generate test data for, and `search` is the variable search to use (i.e., `GeometricSearch` or `LatticeSearch`, as `IteratedPatternSearch` is the default).

-A branch ID is a number of a decision point in the test object code followed by "T" or "F" to denote whether the true or false outcome is required.
+The branch ID is the number of a decision point in the test object code followed by "T" or "F" to denote whether the true or false outcome is required.
 For example, to generate input data to execute the first branch as true in the "Calendar" example, the following command would be used:

-``
-java -cp target/avmf-1.0-jar-with-dependencies.jar org.avmframework.examples.GenerateInputData Calendar 1T
+``java -cp target/avmf-1.0-jar-with-dependencies.jar org.avmframework.examples.GenerateInputData Calendar 1T``
-``

 `Calendar` has branch IDs ranging from 1T/F to 23T/F. `Line` has branch IDs ranging from 1T/F to 7T/F, while `Triangle` has branch IDs ranging from 1T/F to 8T/F.